An Extension of the Hospice Care Team

 Hospice volunteers are generally required to complete 16 hours of classroom hospice volunteer orientation training and commit to two years.
 There are shorter training sessions for office support, event and pet visitation volunteers.

-Once the 16 hours of classroom training is completed, St. Francis Hospice volunteers may elect other trainings, including personal care (i.e., feeding, changing, transporting), Gentle Touch, No One Dies Alone (NODA), etc.
+Once the 16 hours of classroom training are completed, St. Francis Hospice volunteers may elect other trainings, including personal care (i.e., feeding, changing, transporting), Gentle Touch, No One Dies Alone (NODA), etc.

 Contact Us Today